AhmedSAAhmed/Sales-Realworld-ED-company/README.md

 Q4.
 Which is the most preferred Ship Mode?

 Q5.
-Which are the Most Profitable Category and Sub-Category?
+Which are the Most Profitable Category and Sub-Category